 There are no toilets on the mountain passes.
 Please plan accordingly and be sure to use the toilets before challenging the mountain pass.

-For information on public toilets along the Kumano Kodo Iseji Route, please access the Kumano Kodo Iseji Route Navigator: contents→tour guide →toilet
+For information on public toilets along the Kumano Kodo Iseji, please access the Kumano Kodo Iseji Navigator: contents→tour guide →toilet

 Are there any vending machines on the mountain passes?